 In 2012 Stars and Stripes began offering smartphone apps and in early 2013 launched its Tablet Edition for iPad, now available with a free 7-day preview.

-On any given day, the total average daily audience for Stars and Stripes news and information is over 500,000.
+On any given day, the total average daily audience for Stars and Stripes news and information is around 600,000.

 Stars and Stripes maintains three offices: one each in Europe and Pacific and one in Washington, D.C.
 Each office has its own reporters and editors, as well as business and support staff.
 Web operations and newspaper layout are handled at our Central office in the National Press Building in Washington, D.C.
-The newspaper's pages are transmitted to print sites in Afghanistan, Bahrain, Djibouti, Germany, Guam, Italy, Japan, Kuwait, Kyrgyzstan, Saudi Arabia, South Korea, or the UK.
+The newspaper's pages are transmitted to print sites in Afghanistan, Bahrain, Djibouti, Germany, Italy, Japan, Kuwait, Kyrgyzstan, Saudi Arabia, South Korea and the UK.

 At the beginning of Operation Iraqi Freedom in 2003, Stars and Stripes began publishing a Mideast edition.
 Today about 25,000 copies per day are distributed in Afghanistan, Kuwait and other Gulf nations.
 In addition to American forces, the audience includes Department of Defense civilians, contractors and in some cases NATO troops.
 Research indicates that a copy of Stars and Stripes distributed downrange may be read by as many as seven different people.

 The first paper named Stars and Stripes was produced by Union soldiers during the Civil War, in 1861.
 Using the facilities of a captured newspaper plant in Bloomfield, Mo., they ran off a one-page paper.
 That paper appeared only four times.